dheero/OBF.github.io/wiki/BOSC_2014_Schedule.md

 ### Posters

-If the speaker also gave a talk, any poster link with be above.
+If the speaker also gave a talk, any poster link will be above.
 This table lists poster-only presentations.

 | Title                                                                                                             | Presenter                               |